intel/intel-cmt-cat/README.md

-1. *pqos monitoring from Intel(R) RDT can detect other pqos monitoring processes in the system. rdtset from Intel(R) RDT detects other processes started with rdtset and it will not use their CAT/CDP resources.*
+1. *pqos monitoring from Intel(R) RDT can detect other pqos monitoring processes in the system.

 2. *pqos from Intel(R) RDT can detect that PCM monitors cores and it will not attempt to hijack the cores unless forced.